web-advanced-fall-2016/final-project-giorc086/README.md

 ##### No-SQL Database used:
 MongoDB with Mongoose

+##### To run the code:
+1. Install the dependencies listed above
+2. Cd to this folder in terminal
+3. To run the mongoDB shell type: sudo mongod
+4. Ro run the app.js, stay cd in the same folder then type: node app

 ##### Bugs:
 The app currently works with a chrome extension called Allow-Control-Allow-Origin, which allows my site to make requests with Ajax from any source.
 As of now, unless CORS is enabled the app won’t run.